 As the state and federal regulators remarked today, their agencies are focused upon business models that “are used to evade compliance with the law.”
 However, they also remarked that “[b]usiness models that . . . change . . . or eliminate the employment relationship are not inherently illegal . . . .”
 Thus, both agencies acknowledge that businesses can legitimately use independent contractors, provided the use is compliant with legal standards.

 Many businesses that rely upon 1099ers to augment or staff their workforce suspect that their independent contractor agreements may be outdated at best and recognize that their day-to-day practices are often inconsistent with the structure of the relationship set forth in the IC agreement.
 Such companies are asking questions such as, how can we be sure that our business model will pass scrutiny with federal or state regulators or class action lawyers?
 Can the positions we pay on a 1099 basis be structured legitimately as an independent contractor relationship?
 Do such positions need to be re-structured, re-documented, or put into practice in a manner different than the way we are doing it now?

-Pepper Hamilton’s multi-disciplinary Independent Contractor Compliance practice uses its IC Diagnostics™ process to answer those types of questions, utilizing proprietary tools, including its 48 Factors-Plus analysis and its IC Compliance Scale™.
-These tools are used to enhance IC compliance in order to minimize the risk that increased government regulation will determine that a company’s otherwise legitimate IC relationships are being used to evade compliance.
+Companies can use a process such as IC Diagnostics™ (which is described on the Resource page of this Blog) to answer those types of questions to enhance IC compliance and minimize the risk that increased government regulation will determine that a company’s otherwise legitimate IC relationships are being used to evade compliance.